inAudible-NG/audible-activator/README.md

 A script to retrieve your activation data (activation_bytes) from Audible servers.

-Last tested on macOS 10.14.1 + Google Chrome 70 + ChromeDriver 2.44 in
+Last tested on Ubuntu 20.04 + Chromium 83.x + chromium-chromedriver (83.0.x) +
-November, 2018.
+Python 3.8.x in July 2020.

+July-2020 update: https://github.com/openaudible/openaudible folks have stolen
+this `central principal component` code + "IP" and have created a non-100%-free-source commercial product with it.

 ## Donations